 • performance can be measured by quantitative or qualitative results-oriented standards, not time spent doing the job.

-The Office of Human Resources, in consultation with the departments, will also identify broad categories of positions that are not eligible for telecommuting.
-Direct service and place-specific positions such as public safety officers, grounds workers, student health staff, residence life staff, facilities trades workers, including plumbers, electricians, and HVAC technicians, and administrative assistant positions are some examples of positions that are not eligible for telecommuting.
+The Office of Human Resources, in consultation with the departments, will also identify broad categories of positions that are not eligible for flextime.
+Direct service and place-specific positions such as public safety officers, grounds workers, student health staff, residence life staff, facilities, events and office administrative assistant positions are some examples of positions that require careful consideration.

-If an employee in an eligible position requests approval for telecommuting, the supervisor and area Vice President in consultation with the Office of Human Resources, will determine whether the employee is eligible.
-Generally, the following conditions must be met to approve an employee for telecommuting:
+If an employee in an eligible position requests approval for flexible work agreement, the supervisor and area Vice President in consultation with the Office of Human Resources, will determine whether the employee is eligible.
+Generally, the following conditions must be met to approve an employee for flextime:

-• The employee has been in the position for at least twelve months ;( although, this condition can be waived if telecommuting is determined to be an appropriate arrangement for the employee and the University at the time of hire).
+• The employee has been in the position for at least twelve months; (although, this condition can be waived if a flexible work agreement is determined to be an appropriate arrangement for the employee and the University at the time of hire).

 • The employee has no active formal disciplinary actions on file for the current or immediately preceding review period;